How long does a hearing evaluation take?

 All hearing aids need batteries in some form or another for power.
 Many manufacturers offer a rechargeable option.
-Some manufacturers use an encased battery that you as the consumer don't have access to - you just put your hearing aids in their charger overnight, and they will last for a full day of use the next day.
+This is an encased battery that you as the consumer don't have access to - you just put your hearing aids in their charger overnight, and they will last for a full day of use the next day.
 All manufacturers offer hearing aids with disposable batteries.
 You can discuss with your audiologist whether or not rechargeable is right for you.
 Rechargeable hearing aids aren't really a money-saver... if you decide that hearing aids with traditional batteries are right for you, our Brattleboro Hearing Center CarePlan will cover the cost of your batteries for 3 years.

 Can I try a hearing aid before I buy it?